Integrated Media Program

 Students are begin the Integrated Media curriculum in the fall term only.
 Transfer students must meet with an Integrated Media faculty advisor to discuss the possibility of starting in winter or spring terms.
 There may not be space available to accommodate transfer students.

-So that students may easily plan their schedule for the two-year program, the core Integrated Media and option courses (three per term) follow this format every year: First-year courses are on Tuesday/Thursday only while second-year courses are on Monday/Wednesday.
-Classes generally start at 9 am and continue through 7 pm.
+So that students may easily plan their schedule for the two-year program, the core Integrated Media and option courses (three per term) will follow this format for the 2014-15 academic year: First-year courses are on Monday - Wednesday - Friday only while second-year courses are on Tuesday - Thursday.
+Classes generally start at 9 am and continue through 5 or 6 pm.

 Graduates of the Integrated Media AAS degree will qualify for positions such as: